Queen Paola of Belgium: Health

 In 2015, the court announced Queen Paola was taking "a period of total rest" following doctors' orders.
 They also announced that she had to cancel a planned visit to the Biennale in Venice.
 Further communications were kept private.
 Paola sent a message to Grosio, where she was expected to visit the residence of her aunt the Marchioness Margherita Pallavicini Mossi.
 Newspapers believed that the Queen suffered a stroke during the holiday.
 The palace later announced she was being treated for a cardiac arrhythmia.

-In 2016, she fractured a vertebra and in the following year she suffered from a fractured femoral neck and broke her hip.
+In 2016, Paola fractured a vertebra and in the following year she suffered from a fractured femoral neck and broke her hip.
 In September 2018, her visit to Venice was cut short and she was flown to a hospital in Belgium due to what was described by the palace as a "health problem", though some outlets speculated that she had suffered a stroke.

-In March 2022, she was ordered to rest for two months after breaking her arm in a fall.
+In March 2022, Paola was ordered to rest for two months after breaking her arm in a fall.